Skip to content

 LeftRight

-ServiceNow CEO Bill McDermott told CNBC that AI agents could push college graduate unemployment from approximately 5.7% to the 'mid-30s' within 'the next couple of years,' citing projections of approximately 3 billion 'digital, non-human agents' in enterprises by 2030.
+ServiceNow CEO Bill McDermott told CNBC that AI agents could push college graduate unemployment from roughly 5.7% to the mid-30s within the next couple of years, citing projections of 3 billion digital agents in enterprises by 2030.

 The American Enterprise Institute published a direct rebuttal to Sanders' HELP Committee report, arguing AI tools raise the floor for lower-skilled workers rather than eliminating jobs — setting up a data fight that will shape whether Congress taxes automation or subsidises it.